royddf503/Forum/README.md

 Edit: If you are the owner of a discussion, you can edit the title and body of the discussion by clicking on the "Edit" button under the discussion.

-We hope you enjoy using my forum!
-If you have any questions or feedback, please don't hesitate to contact us.

 ## Skills
 The forum was built using Python, Flask, and Pandas.
 The frontend of the forum was built using HTML.